 What is insulin?

 Insulin is a hormone—a chemical “messenger” that circulates through your bloodstream and triggers physiological events.
 Produced in your pancreas (a small organ that sits behind your stomach) by specialized β-cells (pronounced “beta cells”), insulin affects every single cell in your body, including your bone, brain, muscle, and skin cells.
-Of course, given the variety of purpose of these (and other) cells, it’s little surprise that insulin has some distinct actions across these tissues.
+Of course, given the variety of purposes of these (and other) cells, it’s little surprise that insulin has some distinct actions across these tissues.

 As an anabolic hormone, insulin promotes growth in bones, skeletal muscles, and other tissues.
 In the brain, there is evidence that it governs cognition, neuronal plasticity, and memory processing.
 In the kidneys, it helps regulate sodium absorption and homeostasis.
 And in the liver, insulin helps synthesize alternative energy sources, such as glycogen and fatty acids.

 But perhaps the most important function insulin serves is the one it’s best known for: helping your body extract chemical energy from food.
 When you eat a meal, your digestive tract breaks down carbohydrates and produces, among other things, a simple sugar called glucose.
 As your blood glucose rises above its baseline, or homeostasis level, your pancreas responds by secreting insulin to help you metabolize this glucose by shuttling it into cells for energy or into storage.
-This temporarily raises your insulin level.
+This temporarily raises your level of insulin.
 When the excess glucose has been accounted for, your insulin level falls back to its baseline again.

 Insulin and glucose levels are tightly linked in this way because both are necessary to fuel your body on the cellular level.
 Glucose itself is a main source of chemical energy in the human body, while insulin is the key that unlocks many cells, allowing glucose to enter.